apache/cordova-docs/www/_posts/2022-11-15-cordova-common-release-4.1.0.md

 tags: news releases
 ---

-We are happy to announce that `cordova-common@4.1.0`.
+We are happy to announce that `cordova-common@4.1.0` has been released.
 This is one of the libraries used behind-the-scenes by nearly all of the Cordova tooling and provides utilities for dealing with things like `config.xml` parsing.

 ## Release Highlights